England at the FIFA World Cup: South Africa 2010

 Qualification for the first African World Cup went successfully for new England manager Fabio Capello, after previous manager Steve McClaren was unable to secure qualification to the Euro 2008.
 By winning nine times and losing only to Ukraine, England qualified ahead of Croatia, Belarus, Kazakhstan and Andorra.
 England's group was seen as a favourable one, containing comparatively much weaker teams.
 However, England opened the tournament with a 1–1 draw against the United States, thanks to a major error by goalkeeper Robert Green.
 They then drew 0–0 against Algeria and were booed off the field by their own fans, drawing the ire of striker Wayne Rooney.
 England eventually qualified for the next round by beating Slovenia 1–0, but only as runners up to the United States, thereby meaning they would be drawn against favourites Germany.

 In the second round match, Germany took the lead after 20 minutes after goalkeeper Manuel Neuer played the ball down the pitch to Miroslav Klose, who opened the scoring.
 The score became 2–0 to Germany after 32 minutes.
 Shortly after, England defender Matthew Upson scored a header.
 Later, Frank Lampard had a shot at goal disallowed despite having been shown to cross the line.
 This was confirmed on replays.
 Neuer subsequently admitted he knew the ball had crossed the line, but had decided to deceive the referee.
 The German media reported it was "revenge for Wembley", while the English media criticised FIFA's refusal to implement goal-line technology.
 Ironically, despite this earlier opposition to new goal-line technology, Sepp Blatter later said that it should be introduced after a Ukrainian goal against England at UEFA Euro 2012 had been ruled out.
 As England tried to equalise, Germany used this to their advantage and scored two more goals.
 England's 4–1 defeat was their heaviest in the World Cup finals.

 Brazil 2014

-Under Roy Hodgson, who replaced Fabio Capello after Euro 2012 after a disagreement between Capello and The FA, England qualified for the second World Cup to be held in Brazil.
+Under Roy Hodgson, who had replaced Fabio Capello before Euro 2012 after a disagreement between Capello and The FA, England qualified for the second World Cup to be held in Brazil.
 Ukraine were again one of the opponents in the qualifying rounds.
 The other opponents included Montenegro, Poland, Moldova and San Marino.
 After winning six games and drawing four, England qualified unbeaten.

 The draw for the finals pitched England against Italy and Uruguay, both former world champions, which meant that it was the first time three previous winners were drawn in the same group, along with Costa Rica.
-England lost to Italy and Uruguay, and were knocked out after two games.
+England lost to Italy and Uruguay, and were knocked out after two games because Costa Rica pulled a shocking upset on both Uruguay and Italy.
 The final match against Costa Rica finished as a goalless draw.
 Their tally of one point from three matches was their lowest total in the group stage of a World Cup.